mcohen01/node-quickbooks/README.md

 <a name="getPurchaseOrder" />
 #### getPurchaseOrder(id, callback)

-Retrieves the PurchaseOrder from Quickbooks
+Retrieves the PurchaseOrder from QuickBooks

 __Arguments__